Financial District in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • War, US Revolutionary.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington, and the George Washington Slept Here series lists.
 A significant historical year for this entry is 1664.

 Location.
 40° 42.288′ N, 74° 0.852′ W. Marker is in Manhattan, New York, in New York County.
 It is in the Financial District.
-Marker is at the intersection of Broadway and Battery Place, on the right when traveling south on Broadway.
+It is at the intersection of Broadway and Battery Place, on the right when traveling south on Broadway.
 Marker is at the northwest corner of Broadway and Battery Place, on the corner of the building at 1 Broadway.
 Touch for map.
 Marker is in this post office area: New York NY 10004, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker .
-October 28, 1886 (here, next to this marker); Broadway - The Canyon of Heroes (here, next to this marker); May 9, 1917 (a few steps from this marker); Alexander Hamilton U.S. Custom House / National Museum of the American Indian (within shouting distance of this marker); October 3, 1919 (within shouting distance of this marker); October 19, 1921 (within shouting distance of this marker); Historic Battery Park & Castle Clinton (within shouting distance of this marker); October 28, 1921 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: October 28, 1886 (here, next to this marker); Broadway - The Canyon of Heroes (here, next to this marker); May 9, 1917 (a few steps from this marker); Alexander Hamilton U.S. Custom House / National Museum of the American Indian (within shouting distance of this marker); October 3, 1919 (within shouting distance of this marker); October 19, 1921 (within shouting distance of this marker); Historic Battery Park & Castle Clinton (within shouting distance of this marker); October 28, 1921 (within shouting distance of this marker).
 Touch for a list and map of all markers in Manhattan.

 Also see . . .